 📘 What is Furikake

-Furikake comes in a lot of different flavor and can be prepared with dried fish and/or dried egg yolks, seaweed, salt, sugar, and other seasonings.
+Furikake comes in a lot of different flavors and can be prepared with dried fish and/or dried egg yolks, seaweed, salt, sugar, and other seasonings.

 🥣 How to Make Shiso Furikake